babalugats76/quizdini-2.0-teach/README.md

     - _Attribution_
   - Login
     - Update sign in for to use `touch` for the errors
+  - Reduce no-ops where possible by migrating to hooks
   - Dashboard
     - _Refine functional component, e.g., `MatchIntro`_
     - _Model Games_ - Show options 4, 6, 9